MicrosoftDocs/visualstudio-docs/docs/javascript/npm-package-management.md

 When you save the file, Visual Studio adds the package under the **Dependencies / npm** node in Solution Explorer.
 If you don't see the node, right-click **package.json** and choose **Restore Packages**.

 >[!NOTE]
-> In some scenarios, Solution Explorer may not show the correct status for installed npm packages.
+> In some scenarios, Solution Explorer might not show the correct status for installed npm packages.
 For more information, see [Troubleshooting](#troubleshooting-npm-packages).

 ### <a name="npmInstallPackage"></a>Install packages using package.json (ASP.NET Core)